 Farms need real environmental insurance to fill the coverage gaps created by pollution exclusions in both property and liability insurance policies.

 This fact became readily apparent on December 30th, 2014 when the Wisconsin Supreme Court in Wilson Mutual v.
-Falk determined that bacteria contamination in drinking water wells, as a result of spreading manure on fields, is an excluded cause of loss due to the pollution exclusion in the liability insurance policies commonly sold to farms.
-On the same date, the Wisconsin Supreme Court determined in a separate pollution exclusion case, that nitrate contamination in ground water is also an excluded pollution loss in liability insurance policies.
-These ground breaking decisions at a state Supreme Court level determined that pollution exclusions in insurance policies are in effect “contamination” exclusions.
+Falk determined that bacterial contamination in drinking water wells, as a result of spreading manure on fields, is an excluded cause of loss due to the pollution exclusion in the liability insurance policies commonly sold to farms.
+On the same date, the Wisconsin Supreme Court determined in a separate pollution exclusion case, that nitrate contamination in groundwater is also an excluded pollution loss in liability insurance policies.
+These groundbreaking decisions at a state Supreme Court level determined that pollution exclusions in insurance policies are in effect “contamination” exclusions.

 The overall significance of these two Wisconsin Supreme Court decisions on how pollution exclusions operate cannot be overestimated: